Darth-ATA/npi-android-project/README.md

-# npi-android-project
+# NPI Android project
-A little repository for the **"Nuevos Paradigmas de Información"** apps development.

-We are using Android Studio as IDE.

 ## NPIToolKit
-This app it's only an all in one app of the apps below.
+This app is only an all in one app of the apps below.
-You can install only this app if youy don't want have 6 icons in your phone.
+You can install this app if you don't want to have 6 icons in your phone.

 ## VoiceCompass
 ### App Desription